masonyoungblood/CV/rendercv_output/Mason_Youngblood_CV.md

 - Applications in Cultural Evolution Conference (Tartu, EE, June 2018): A bibliometric analysis of interdisciplinary collaboration in the field of cultural evolution
 - Cultural Evolution Society Conference (Jena, DE, Sept 2017): A bibliometric analysis of interdisciplinary collaboration in the field of cultural evolution

-## Conference Posters

-- European Human Behaviour and Evolution Association (Virtual Conference, Apr 2022): Cultural transmission bias in the spread of voter fraud conspiracy theories on Twitter during the 2020 US election
-- Animal Behavior Society (Twitter Conference, Jan 2021): Transmission bias in the cultural evolution of house finch song
-- Psychology Research Day at the Graduate Center (New York, NY, Mar 2019): Cultural transmission modes of music sampling traditions remain stable despite delocalization in the digital age
-- SNAK Acoustic Communication Symposium (Faaborg, DE, Aug 2017): A bibliometric analysis of interdisciplinary collaboration in the field of cultural evolution
-- Queens College Biology Symposium (Flushing, NY, Jan 2017): A bibliometric analysis of interdisciplinary collaboration in the field of cultural evolution

 # Awards, Grants, & Fellowships

 ##